FRC930/Training_App/README.md

   1. Create a new file in `Classes`.
 Name it with a captial letter at the start of each word, with no spaces.
 (CamelCase)
   - This is to be sure that you can properly create the class, as all Java files have to have at least one class in them with the same name as the file.
   2. Create a new class.
 Name it whatever you want.
 (This will be *your* class to make any object you want!
 Try to keep it something more generic, so we can add more specific examples of the class "extending" it.)
-  3. Create a second new class.
-Name it "`[whatever your first class is named]Main`".
-  - *Inside the second class*, copy & paste this exact function in.
+  3. *Inside the class*, copy & paste this exact function in.
   ```java
   public static void main(String[] args) {